Highlighted reSITE Talks of the Week

 Enrique Peñalosa on Why Equality in Cities Begins with Sidewalks

-In order to create equitable urban spaces, citizens' ability to move freely and safely throughout the city is paramount.
-Enrique Peñalosa, the former Mayor of Bogota, Colombia discusses the important of learning from the disastrous mistakes of 20th-century urbanization.
+In order to create equitable urban spaces, citizens ability to move freely and safely throughout the city is paramount.
+Enrique Peñalosa, the former Mayor of Bogota, Colombia discusses the importance of learning from the disastrous mistakes of 20th-century urbanization.

 Talks from Global Cities